marten-seemann/draft-seemann-quic-reliable-message/draft-seemann-quic-reliable-message.md

-Endpoints advertise their support of the extension described in this document by sending the max_message_id (TBD) transport parameter ({{Section 7.4 of RFC9000}}) with variable-length integer value specifiying the maximum sequence number of MESSAGE frames it is willing to receive.
+Endpoints advertise their support of the extension described in this document by sending the max_message_id (TBD) transport parameter ({{Section 7.4 of RFC9000}}) with variable-length integer value specifying the maximum sequence number of MESSAGE frames it is willing to receive.
 An implementation that understands this transport parameter MUST treat the receipt of an invalid value as a connection error of type TRANSPORT_PARAMETER_ERROR.